 These were a great start though.
 The number of times we use these main baking ingredients is great so it’s REALLY helpful to have them labeled and sealed well.

 Ready to get started?
-Grab a Cricut Joy to create labels for each container and get to designing.
+Start with what storage you already have, then grab some from The Dollar Store, and fill in the gaps with these.
+I love OXO if you can tell.
+Then grab a Cricut Joy to create labels for each container and get to designing.
 If you want fancy script with fuchsia vinyl, have at it y’all.
 The possibilities are endless I tell you.

 - Customize to your hearts content.